wormhole-foundation/wormhole-icco/WHITEPAPER.md

 The `createSale()` method deposits the offered tokens, assigns an ID which identifies the sale and attests a `SaleInit` packet over the wormhole.
 This packet contains all the information from above.
 It will also attest a `SolanaSaleInit` packet over the wormhole if any Solana tokens are accepted as collateral in the sale.
 The sale information is also stored locally.

 The attested `SaleInit` packet (or the `SolanaSaleInit`) is submitted to the `TokenSaleContributor` contracts.
-The `TokenSaleContributor` contracts stores the sale information locally which is relevant to its chain.
+The `TokenSaleContributor` contract stores the sale information locally which is relevant to its chain.

 The `TokenSaleConductor` contract can terminate the sale by calling `abortSaleBeforeStartTime()` before the sale period begins.
 Only the wallet that called `createSale()` can invoke this method.